We Love Learning

 Earning a college degree is hard work, and we will make you work hard to earn your degree.
 NNU is nationally recognized and awarded by both US News & World Report and The Princeton Review; but more importantly, our students are committed to intellectual inquiry through quality academics.
 Whichever one of our numerous majors they have chosen, our grads leave NNU prepared to embark on any career path, and to pursue advanced degrees at some of the best graduate schools in the country.

 NNU's academically challenging program is one of three Northwestern universities to hold national accreditation through the Association of Collegiate Business Schools and Programs.
 Since 1997, graduating seniors consistently place in the top ten percent nationally on the Major Field Test in business.

-Not only are education grads highly sought after, they are frequently recognized with prestigious awards.
+Not only are education majors highly sought after, they are frequently recognized with prestigious awards for their academics.

-Six sophomore engineering students took to the skies in NASA's "Vomit Comet" this spring to conduct an experiment in zero-gravity.
+Six sophomore students with an engineering major took to the skies in NASA's "Vomit Comet" this spring to conduct an experiment in zero-gravity.
 The NNU team was one of nine research teams across the nation—including teams from Dartmouth and Yale—selected to participate in the space agency's Systems Engineering Education Discovery (SEED) program.